 refereronly includes the fact that the visitor came from Facebook.
 Facebook never sends the post or comment ID where someone clicked.

-Google does not include the search keywords in the referrer so you can see the visitor is coming from Google search but you cannot see which keyword phrase they used to find you.
+Google does not include the search keywords in the referrer so you can see that the visitor is coming from Google search but you cannot see which keyword phrase they used to find you.
+To fix this, you can integrate your account with Google Search Console so the keyword phrases people discover your site with show in your Plausible Analytics dashboard.
+After integrating with Search Console, you can click on "Google" to view these.

 2. Manual by link tagging

-To minimize the amount of traffic that falls within the "no referrer" category, you can add special query parameters to your links.
+To minimize the amount of traffic that falls within the "Direct / None" category, you can add special query parameters such as UTM tags to your links.

 See "Manual link tagging" section of the documentation for the full instructions.